 Check on Overwintering Plants and Tubers

-Check on any plants that you are overwintering, such as geraniums, to make sure they are not too dry, and cut off any areas that may be diseased to keep them from spreading to the other parts of the plant.
+Check on any plants you are overwintering, such as geraniums, to ensure they are not too dry, and cut off any areas that may be diseased to keep them from spreading to the other parts of the plant.

 Walk the Garden for Issues